PerfectoMobileSA/Perfecto_Gradle/README.md

 ## Perfecto + Gradle + Testng Sample</br>

 ### Dependencies</br>
-There are several prerequisite dependencies you should install on your machine prior to starting to work with Quantum:</br>
+There are several prerequisite dependencies you should install on your machine prior to starting to work with this project:</br>

 * [Java 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)</br>